jimmyhmiller/PlayGround/writings/programming/theory-building-outline.md

 #### Social Aspects of Programming

 The second criticism levied against the Theory Building View as presented by Naur, is not in what it includes, but what it excludes.
-As Naur's critics paint it, the Theory Building View takes entirely individualistic approach.
+As Naur's critics paint it, the Theory Building View takes an entirely individualistic approach.
 Today, it is claimed, software isn't created by isolated individuals, but rather by teams.
-Software isn't even just created by "programmers", a whole host of people are included in the construction of software – project mangers, stakeholders, scrum masters, and even the customer.
+Software isn't even just created by "programmers", instead, a whole host of people are included in the construction of software – project mangers, stakeholders, scrum masters, and even the customer.
 Naur's theory with its focus on the individual programmer misses much that is essential to modern day software development.

 While this criticism does not explicitly weaken any part of Naur's thesis, for many authors, once this social aspect is explored, it has the same consequences as the first criticism.
 How could a theory be incommunicable if it is necessarily built socially?
 Rather than a particular theory built by a programmer, a team of creative people must come to a "shared theory" (Anticipating Reality Construction).
 This "shared theory" involves people communicating their individual theories in order to build a common language they can use to talk about the problem at hand.
 We will show that these social criticisms face a dilemma, either they are reducible to the first criticism, or they fail to criticize Naur's thesis altogether.